Ok, I'm cheating. I haven't even finished this game and I'm writing a review. I wasn't intending to write a review.

 At one point in the game, we see an astronaut land on the moon.
 A recording of Buzz Aldrin starts, talking about "one step for man", but he is interrupted.
 A tentacle draws him into a crater.
 We see that in a wishdream granted to one of the main characters.
 It is ridiculous, but it is also true, almost a gloss on theodicy, or a mirror for the other horrors of the game.
 And I know that this isn't a throwaway moment, not in the context of the other things I saw.

 If anything carries on the spirit of Sendak, of Bradbury, of the writers and artists who shaped my childhood, among those two whose recent deaths have reminded me with force of everything I had forgotten, it is this game.
-A game that comes face to face with wonder, and with atrocity.

 If anything proves games can be an artform, it is this game.
 No game has even gotten at me like this (mainly because I haven't played enough IF).